stevula/timeline-chart/README.md

 - Record a virtually unlimited number of events.
 - Add events as far back as 0 CE.
 - Shows summary of person’s contributions on event mouseover.
-- Data is persisted via localStorage.
+- Data is persisted in localStorage.
 - Deployed on [Heroku](https://altschool-timeline-si57r2gu.herokuapp.com/).

 ## Design Choices